stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 %language ElabReflection
 ```

+Note: Some of the types and utility functions described
+here have been added to module `Language.Reflection.Derive`.

 ### An Intermediary Utility Type for Generic Deriving

 First, we write a utility data type holding additional